Veterinary Care on Koh Tao

 Koh Tao Animal Clinic

-Founded in 2002, the Koh Tao Animal Clinic tends to animals owned by Koh Tao residents and also works a lot with strays and ‘neighbourhood pets’.
-Many of the animals on Koh Tao don’t have one particular owner, rather they adopt an area, street, or group of businesses where the local residents feed, water, and generally keep an eye on them communally.
+Founded in 2002, the Koh Tao Animal Clinic tends to animals owned by Koh Tao residents.
+It also works a lot with strays and ‘neighbourhood pets’.
+Many of the animals on Koh Tao don’t have one particular owner.
+Rather they adopt an area, street, or group of businesses where the residents feed, water, and generally keep an eye on them communally.

-The Koh Tao Animal Clinic is run by head vet, Dr. Jae Supaphon Intarasksa, and is supported by a team of assistants who help with operations, animal capture, and relocation.
+The Koh Tao Animal Clinic is run by the head vet, Dr. Jae Supaphon Intarasksa.
+It is also supported by a team of assistants who help with operations, animal capture, and relocation.
 Services available include: